Rita Karasartova

 Rita Rahman kyzy Karasartova (Рита Рахман кызы Карасартова; born c.
-1970) is a Kyrgyzstani human rights activist known for her work on civil engagement in Kyrgyzstan.
+1970) is a Kyrgyz human rights activist known for her work on civil engagement in Kyrgyzstan.

 Biography

 Karasartova is the head of the Institute for Public Analysis, a non-governmental organisation that monitors selection and rotation within the Kyrgyzstani judiciary system.
 In addition, she also provides pro bono legal support to citizens of Kyrgyzstan seeking to address alleged injustices committed by law enforcement and the judiciary.

 Amnesty International described Karasartova as an expert in civil governance, while Front Line Defenders called her one of the first female human rights activists to publicly cover issues in the Kyrgyz language.

 Karasartova is a member of the United People's Movement.

 2022 Kempir-Abad case

 On 23 October 2022, Karasartova was one of several activists, journalists and politicians who were arrested after publicly opposing the proposed transfer of the Kempir-Abad Reservoir from Kyrgyzstan to Uzbekistan.
 Karasartova was detained for a period of months before being placed under house arrest.

 On 14 June 2024, Karasartova and the other defendants were acquitted following a classified trial at a court in Bishkek.
 The prosecution subsequently announced its decision to appeal the decision in September 2024.'